heysupratim/fairer-email/FAQ.md

 Empty messages and/or corrupt attachments are probably being caused by a bug in the server software.
 Older Microsoft Exchange software is known to cause this problem.
-Mostly you can workaround this by disabling *Partial fetch* in the advanced account settings:
+Mostly you can workaround this by disabling *Partial fetch* in the advanced account settings.

-Setup > Step 1 > Manage > Tap account > Tap advanced > Partial fetch > check

 After disabling this setting, you can use the message 'more' (three dots) menu to 'resync' empty messages.
 Alternatively, you can *Delete local messages* by long pressing the folder(s) in the folder list and synchronize all messages again.